paulgb/runipy/README.rst

   in one go, making it an easy way to automate reports when aesthetic control is not a priority.
-- **Data pipeline**: if you use IPython notebooks to create a data pipeline, ``runipy`` lets you automate that pipeline without loosing the notebook formatting.
+- **Data pipeline**: if you use IPython notebooks to create a data pipeline, ``runipy`` lets you automate that pipeline without losing the notebook formatting.

 Installation